 The concept of alimony grew out of a society in which men had the freedom to work and women were bereft of opportunities.
 When a divorce occurred, it was common that the wife found herself with little education, training, or work experience, and no means of providing for herself financially.
 Without spousal support, a divorced woman could fall from a high standard of living to a life of abject poverty – and many did.
 Laws providing for spousal support (referred to as alimony or spousal maintenance) were enacted to help soften the blow.
 The purpose of the law was to give a spouse sufficient time in which to obtain the education, training, or work experience necessary to be able to adequately support herself.
 In rare instances, a spouse was awarded “lifetime” support, but this was usually limited to cases in which there was a long-term marriage, an unusually high standard of living, and/or a disability.

 Until fairly recently, the concept of a man being awarded spousal maintenance was almost unheard of — but society is changing, and so are our laws.

 Arizona’s spousal maintenance statute can be found at A.R.S., Section 25-319.
-It is purposefully worded in a manner which is gender-neutral, stating:
+It is purposefully worded in a manner that is gender-neutral, stating:

 “In a proceeding for dissolution of marriage or legal separation . . . the court may grant a maintenance order for either spouse . . . “